 SECTION 1

-All legislative procedures of the IFBW shall be directed toward the accomplishment of the objectives of the State federation.
+All legislative procedures of the IFBWC shall be directed toward the accomplishment of the objectives of the State federation.
 No legislative action shall be in opposition to the principles and policies of IFBWC.

 SECTION 2

 The state legislation committee, executive committee, board of directors, and LOs may propose changes to the state legislative platform.
 All proposals shall be submitted in writing to the state legislation chair no later than October 15th annually.